wfauriat/mediaElection27/README.md

 `make help` lists all targets.

+## Note
+Whenever you git pull this repo on a new machine, setup is make install && make db-up && make migrate && make seed && crontab scripts/media27.cron.
+That's the whole runbook.

 ## Status

 Pre-MVP — Week 1 of the timeline in `PLAN-v1.md`.
 Public deploy targeted for 2026-06-19.